openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/flocculus
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Flocculus' is a flocculonodular lobe, hemisphere portion.
+   :definition: Is a flocculonodular lobe, hemisphere portion. [auto-generated from 'is_a' property of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0001063)]
-   :description: The small lobe of the cerebellum at the posterior border of the middle cerebellar peduncle anterior to the biventer lobule that receives input from the inferior and medial vestibular nuclei and sends fibers back to the vestibular nuclei, and processes and integrates these signals to allow for the constant maintenance of balance
+   :description: The small lobe of the cerebellum at the posterior border of the middle cerebellar peduncle anterior to the biventer lobule that receives input from the inferior and medial vestibular nuclei and sends fibers back to the vestibular nuclei, and processes and integrates these signals to allow for the constant maintenance of balance. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0001063)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0104287
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0001063#flocculus-1
    :name: flocculus